How to Design the Optimal Customer Experience: 6 Tips

 Customers seek support when there is a problem or they don’t know how to do something.
-They are often frustrated or stressed.
+When contacting support, they are often frustrated or stressed.
 The heightened emotions associated with these interactions can have an outsized effect on the entire customer experience.

-That’s why it’s important that your customer support is highly trained and knows how to handle any issue, whether that means solving it themselves or escalating it to someone who can.
+That’s why it’s important that your customer support is highly trained and knows how to handle any issue.
+This can range from support agents solving the query themselves or escalating to the right person for immediate care.

 5. Continuously strive to improve quality